tpb1908/CWDoc/doc_gen.md

 The ```Logger``` class also contains the ```LoggingInterceptor``` class which is a network interceptor used to log all network request made throughout the app.

 The ```LoggingInterceptor``` is added in the ```ProjectsApplication``` class.
-It produces two log messages for each call, the first defailts the request being sent, for example a request to the notifications API:
+It produces two log messages for each call, the first details the request being sent, for example a request to the notifications API:
 ```
 Sending request https://api.github.com/notifications on Connection{api.github.com:443, proxy=DIRECT@ hostAddress=api.github.com/192.30.253.116:443 cipherSuite=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 protocol=http/1.1}
                                        Accept: application/vnd.github.v3+json